 "It turns out we were friends," Hermione offered, unable to keep the smile from her face.
 "I… I think Neville was my first friend.
 I remembered meeting him, you see, on the train.
 Really remembered."

-They stayed a little while, Hermione finishing her cup of tea, Draco the Pepper-Up potion Demelza had forced on him, as Hermione told him about what she had remembered.
-But once they had covered that, they were left only to make idle chatter.
+They stayed a little while, Hermione finishing her cup of tea, Draco the Pepper-Up potion Demelza had forced on him, as Hermione told him about what she'd remembered.
+But once they'd covered that, they were left only to make idle chatter.
 It had a slightly stilted feel to it.
 It was a stark reminder to all of them that though Hermione may have been sitting with them in person, she was not the girl they remembered but someone wholly altered.